No-Cash-7970/duckySigner/docs/decisions/20240101-build-using-go-and-typescript.md

 Chose to use Go with TypeScript/JavaScript.
 Go is an easy-to-learn language that can be easily compiled for the multiple operating systems.
 With [Wails](https://wails.io/), the flexibility of JavaScript and TypeScript can be utilized to build a user interface (UI) for a backend built in Go.

+**Confidence**: (2025-07-16) High.
+Using TypeScript/JavaScript for the frontend and Go for the backend has proved to be a good combination that yields good results.

-**Confidence**: Medium.
-It is not clear if the Go and TypeScript/JavaScript combination will allow for the desired results.
+~~**Confidence**: Medium.
+It is not clear if the Go and TypeScript/JavaScript combination will allow for the desired results.~~

 ## Pros and Cons of the Options